DGKSK8LIFE/GitHub-User-Info/README.md

 # Github User Info
-A website that shows general user information with github api.
+A website that shows account information about desired users using Github API.
 ![Demo](demo.gif)